A qualitative description of the horoboundary of the Teichm\"uller metric: Introduction

 \subsection{Horoboundary of proper, uniquely geodesic, straight metric spaces}

 To make this work as general as possible, we begin our analysis by using the aforementioned metric properties of the Teichmüller metric.
 The relationship between the horofunction compactification and the visual compactification is established by observing that, for such a metric space, a sequence converging to a point in the horofunction compactification also converges in the visual compactification.
-This allows us to build a continuous map $\fibermap$ from the horofunction compactification $\overline{h(X)}$ to the visual compactification $X\cup D_b$, showing that the former is finer than the latter.
+This allows us to build a continuous map $\fibermap_b$ from the horofunction compactification $\overline{h(X)}$ to the visual compactification $X\cup D_b$, showing that the former is finer than the latter.
+In the context of Teichmüller spaces without boundary, the map $\fibermap_b$ coincides with the one defined by Liu--Shi in \cite[Definition 3.3]{LiuShi}.
+We may denote this map as simply $\fibermap$ when the basepoint is not relevant to the discussion.

 Given a geodesic $\gamma$, the path $\gamma(t)$ converges, as $t\to\infty$, to the \emph{Busemann point} associated to $\gamma$ in the horofunction compactification, which we denote $B_\gamma$.
 As the map $\fibermap$ is defined in terms of sequences it follows that $\fibermap(B_\gamma)=\gamma$.
 The existence of the map $\fibermap$ shows a strong relation between the horofunction and the visual compactification, which we state in the following result. \begin{theorem} Let $(X,d)$ be a proper, uniquely geodesic, straight metric space.
 For any basepoint $b\in X$, there is a continuous surjection $\fibermap$ from the horofunction compactification to the visual compactification based at b such that $\fibermap(\bussmap_\gamma)=\gamma$ for every ray $\gamma$ starting at $b$ and $\fibermap(h(p))=p$ for every $p\in X$.